cortesi/devd/README.md

 ### Light-weight virtual hosting

-Devd uses a dedicated domain - **devd.io** - to do simple virtual hosting.
+Devd uses a dedicated domain - **localhost** - to do simple virtual hosting.
 This domain and all its subdomains resolve to 127.0.0.1, which we use to set up virtual hosting without any changes to */etc/hosts* or other local configuration.
-Route specifications that don't start with a leading **/** are taken to be subdomains of **devd.io**.
-So, the following command serves a static site from devd.io, and reverse proxies a locally running app on api.devd.io:
+Route specifications that don't start with a leading **/** are taken to be subdomains of **localhost**.
+So, the following command serves a static site from localhost, and reverse proxies a locally running app on api.localhost:

 <pre class="terminal">
 devd ./static api=http://localhost:8888